 Parents Need to Know

-Parents need to know that this book doesn't hide the violence and horrors of war at a very human scale.
+Parents need to know that this book, by the author of Bridge to Terabithia, doesn't hide the violence and horrors of war at a very human scale.
 The story is about a fictional family called the Lleshis, but the multiple descriptions of violent acts and the family's fear and many ordeals make the book feel quite realistic.
 Paterson does not shy away from depicting the brutality.
-Readers ready for the material will benefit from discussion with parents about the role the U.S. did play.
+Readers ready for the material will benefit from discussion with parents about the role the United States did play.

 Meli Lleshi is an Albanian girl growing up in Kosovo, going to school and helping her family.
 Her dad owns a grocery store.
 When her 13-year-old brother is abducted by the Servbian police and beaten, Meli is afraid it is her fault.
 When he returns to them, the family must flee.
 The Serbs are killing whole families just for being Albanian.
 Meli's parents, her siblings, grandmother, cousins, and aunt and uncle survive with little food and water.
 Life in the hills is like camping at first, but the danger grows, and winter cold sets in.
 Meli's brother now wants to join the Albanian freedom fighters and kill Serbs, and his parents know that to save him, they will have to take him far away.

-This historical drama from the author of Bridge to Terabithia is too harrowing for younger readers.
+This historical drama is too harrowing for younger readers.
 This time the author's tale of loss centers on war and all the violence of war as it affects a very real-seeming family and others they know who are slaughtered and threatened.
-Meli makes a strong and resilient heroine who does her best to help hold her family together, but there's no "happily ever after" feeling when they reach the United States; The family loses everything and is still very poor and adjusting to American life.
+Meli makes a strong and resilient heroine who does her best to help hold her family together, but there's no "happily ever after" feeling when they reach the United States; the family loses everything and is still very poor and adjusting to American life.

 Families can talk about the role of religion and ethnicity in this story.
 The Lleshi family is not religious, and yet they are persecuted along with the other Albanians.
 Was religion really the cause?